Mcublog/wch-link-instruction/README.md

 For testing some scripts and etc may be helpfull manual working with adapter.

-* A telnet connection must be established to send a [command](https://openocd.org/doc/html/General-Commands.html)to the adapter.
+* A telnet connection must be established to send a [command](https://openocd.org/doc/html/General-Commands.html) to the adapter.
 By default this is port 4444.
 After connecting the adapter to the target, run the script below:

 ```bash